GoogleCloudPlatform/genai-databases-retrieval-app/DEVELOPER.md

     python run_app.py
     ```

-    Note: for hot reloading of the app use: `uvicorn main:app --host 0.0.0.0 --reload --port 8081`
+    Note: for hot reloading of the app use: `python run_app.py --reload`

 1. View app at `http://localhost:8081/`